bazwilliams/ldvcamper.com/contents/sections/interiors_partitioning.md

 When installing the seats we had to make sure the fresh water container would fit under one seat and that the gas water heater would fit under the other as we didn't want the fresh water tank outside the living area.
 Louise's dad cut down the caravan seat and made up additional supports for bench mode and bed mode.

-We needed to use the van before deciding how to finish the bathroom door, so we installed the one used from the caravan, unfortunately this was a little too big and made it impossible to open when the bed was down.
-Over the winter we had the bathroom door trimmed and cut into two halves and hinged them together to make a bi-fold door.
-The door looked quite bland so we decided to put mirrored acrylic plastic on each side.
+We needed to use the van before deciding how to finish the bathroom door so to begin with we took the bathroom door from the caravan and resized it to fit over the new bathroom door.
+On the first night we realised it collided with the bed out so we couldn't get into the bathroom when the bed was down!

+We therefore opted for a bifolding door.
+The door looked quite bland so we decided to fit mirrored acrylic plastic on each side.

 <div class="flickrslideshow" data-ids="[6869289155, 6869289299]">
 </div>